oatkins/palindrome/README.md

 | 1         | blob  | 4        | b    | b               | TRUE                    | lo                           |
 | 2         | lo    | 2        | l    | o               | **FALSE**               |                              |

+### Code Review Responses

+You can add your responses here, in Markdown format:

+* *The whole thing is terrible!*
+* …

 ## Refactoring

 Refactor the code to address your concerns.

 The most convenient way to do that is to fork the repository in GitHub and send a pull request containing your suggestions.
 Alternatively, just zip up your code and email it to the person who asked you to complete this exercise.

-You may use AI for this part of the exercise.
+> You may use AI for this part of the exercise.
 If you do, explain what prompts you used, and how you evaluated the AI model’s suggestions.
 (Include that information in your PR or email.)

 Hints and suggestions: